 Principle #4: Program Portfolios

-PAs (especially the IOU-PAs) are encouraged, but not required, to offer a portfolio of MS programs that support all 5 of the MS segment sub-objectives.
+PAs (especially the IOU-PAs) are encouraged, but not required, to offer a portfolio of programs that support all 5 of the MS segment sub-objectives.

 PAs and Program Implementers can develop their own MS metrics to track the performance of their programs.